nholipau/superdate/Readme.md

 You can insert an object with following properties in the class construction:

-- **date** - Defines the date to be considered (It has the same usage of the javascript Date class).
+- **mainDate** - Defines the date to be considered (It has the same usage of the javascript Date class).
 If you omit it, the date considered will be current.

        const d = new superdate({
-	       date: '2023-06-02' // format should be the same as object Date from javascript });
+	       mainDate: '2023-06-02' // format should be the same as object Date from javascript });

 - **workdays** - Optionally, the developer can set the workdays to the date chosen.
 The value needs to be an array with the day code.
 (0 = Sunday, 1 = Monday, etc.. , 6 = Saturday).